Slicer/Slicer/Docs/user_guide/modules/dicom.md

 2. Once import is completed, you will see the window of the DICOM Browser listing all Patients/Studies/Series currently indexed.
 You can next select individual items from the DICOM Browser window and load them.
 3. Once you load the data into Slicer using DICOM Browser, you can switch to the "Data" module to examine the content that was imported.

-### When I click on "Load selection to slicer" I get an error message "Could not load ... as a scalar volume"
+### When I click on "Load selection to Slicer" I get an error message "Could not load ... as a scalar volume"

 A common cause of loading failure is corruption of the DICOM files by incorrect anonymization.
 Patient name, patient ID, and series instance UID fields should not be empty or missing (the anonymizer should replace them by other valid strings).
 Try to load the original, non-anonymized sequence and/or change your anonymization procedure.